 Why are split shipments used?

-While businesses should never aim to split shipments, mailing separate shipments for a single order may happen for the following reasons:
+While businesses should never aim to split shipments (unless they only sell very large products that couldn’t fit more than one in a box), mailing separate shipments for a single order may happen for the following reasons:

 The products ordered are currently in different locations